How the Complications That Accompany Anorexia Attack the Body

 Center for Discovery Can Help

-If you, or someone you love, suffer from the long term health risks of anorexia or another eating disorder, call Center for Discovery immediately at 800.760.3934.
-Clearly, the effects of anorexia and other eating disorders are very serious, and they can be life threatening.
+If you, or someone you love, suffer from the long-term health risks of anorexia or another eating disorder, call Center for Discovery immediately at 800.760.3934.
+Clearly, the effects of anorexia and other eating disorders are severe, and they can be life threatening.
 We’ve been guiding families to long-lasting recovery for nearly 20 years.
 Our personalized behavior modification programs are tailored to fit your family’s needs.